 Formation & Evolution of SMBHs and Galaxies

-I use simulations to study the mechanisms for fueling active galactic nuclei (AGN, or accreting SMBHs), as well as the feedback imparted to galaxies by these highly energetic sources.
+My group uses hydrodynamics simulations to study the mechanisms for fueling active galactic nuclei (AGN, or accreting SMBHs), as well as the feedback imparted to galaxies by these highly energetic sources.
 We also study the role of galaxy mergers in triggering AGN, as well as methods for finding dual AGN and for characterizing the effects of obscuration and other selection bias in AGN observations.

 Galaxy mergers are also of great interest because they lead to the formation of SMBH binaries, which are powerful sources of gravitational waves (GWs).
 These low-frequency gravitational waves could be detected in the coming years with pulsar timing arrays and with a space-borne laser interferometer (LISA).
 I am a Full Member of the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) pulsar timing collaboration and an Associate Member of the LISA Consortium.
-My group is working to constrain the uncertain timescales for binary SMBH inspiral and merger, and the resulting GW sources.
+My group is working to constrain the uncertain timescales for binary SMBH inspiral and the resulting GW source populations.

 When two black holes merge, asymmetry in their gravitational wave emission imparts a "recoil kick" to the merged black hole, which can in some cases eject a SMBH from its host galaxy entirely.
 In addition, if two black holes stall during their inspiral, a third SMBH may enter the system in the meantime.
 Three-body SMBH interactions can hasten SMBH mergers, affecting GW event rates, and they can also cause a "slingshot recoil" of the lightest SMBH from the system.
 I've also developed models for the observable signatures of recoiling AGN, and we are involved in ongoing campaigns to search for and confirm candidate recoils.
 My group studies all of these processes, and we are also investigating new methods for modeling SMBH dynamics in large-scale simulations.